-Housing market prices are some of the highest you will find in all of the United States.
-Usually within the top five options throughout the country.
-Rent has decreased a significant amount over the last five years, but still coming in at around $2,300 for a one-bedroom apartment, or possibly even a studio, depending on the area.
+Housing market prices are some of the highest in the United States, usually within the top five options throughout the country.
+Rent has decreased significantly over the last five years but still comes in at around $2,300 for a one-bedroom apartment or a studio, depending on the area.

-There are options for hiking outside of the city, but New York City itself is a sprawling metropolis.
+There are options for hiking outside the city, but New York City is a sprawling metropolis.
 You’ll have to drive pretty far before you make it somewhere to find a trail!

 Looking at New York City vs. Chicago’s crime rate, Chicago has almost double the violent crime rate that New York City has.
-So this is something to take into consideration if you are planning on moving to either one of the cities permanently.
+So this is something to consider if you plan to move to either city permanently.

 Getting around the city can be challenging if you have never been there before.
-Rideshare apps such as Lyft, taxis, car rental companies, and public transit are the way to go in New York City.
+Rideshare apps like Uber, Lyft, taxis, car rental companies, and public transit are the way to go in New York City.

 Less than half the New York City population actually owns one or more vehicles.
 Public and private transport are the main options for getting around town.